Luigi Rubio

-Luigi or Louis Rubio (Rome, between 1797 and 1808 – Florence, 2 August 1882) was an Italian painter, active in both Neoclassicism but later Romantic styles, painting mainly historic-mythologic canvases, as well as some genre subjects, and portraits.
+Luigi or Louis Rubio (Rome, 6 February 1801 – Florence, 2 August 1882) was an Italian painter, active in both Neoclassicism but later Romantic styles, painting mainly historic-mythologic canvases, as well as some genre subjects, and portraits.
 His works harked back to the Troubadour style twenty years earlier.

 Biography

 He was a resident of Rome.
 He studied as a young man at the Academy of San Luca, and there won the Canova prize.
 In 1823 he moves to study at the Institute of Fine Arts of Parma: here he won a prize for his Priam at the feet of Achilles.
 In 1824 at Rome, his canvas of The Samaritan won the Pio Clementine Prize, two gold medals, and granted him a pension of 15 scudi monthly for three years, paid by the papal government under Pope Leo XII.
 In 1827 he was nominated honorary academic at the Academy in Rome.
 From 1827-1830, he was commissioned to work for the Count Zamoyski, President of the Senate at Warsaw, Poland.

 In 1830-1848, he moved to Paris.

 His major painting Paolo and Francesca was a highly finished and detailed canvas exhibited at the Paris Salon of 1833, whose colours harked back to those of the turn of the 19th century.
 Its composition owes much to other depictions of the episode, such as Ingres' many versions, Coupin de la Couperie's painting (1812, purchased by Josephine Bonaparte) and 19th-century engravings.

-At the 1836 Exposition there, he displayed a canvas depicting Marriage of Salvator Rosa on his Deathbed; and he won a gold medal a number of commissions for the Museum of Versailles, which was being opened by King Louis Philippe I. At Paris, in addition to portraits, he painted canvases for the Russian Chapel, and a canvas for the church of the contessa Malacoska; another for the Catholic Church of Moscow, a Christ, Saints Peter and Paul.
+At the 1836 Exposition there, he displayed a canvas depicting Marriage of Salvator Rosa on his Deathbed; and he won a gold medal a number of commissions for the Museum of Versailles, which was being opened by King Louis Philippe I. In 1835 he painted a portrait of Parisian composer Louise Farrenc.
+At Paris, in addition to portraits, he painted canvases for the Russian Chapel, and a canvas for the church of the contessa Malacoska; another for the Catholic Church of Moscow, a Christ, Saints Peter and Paul.
 In 1842, he won silver medal at the Exposition at Alençon.
 In 1843, he won the silver medal at the Exhibition of Boulogne sur-Mer for his portraits.
-In 1849, Pope Pius IX raised him to equestrian rank in the order of San Silvestro.
-In 1862 named knight of the Order of Saints Maurizio and Lazzaro.
-In 1870 he was nominated professor of the Academy of Fine Arts of Florence and in 1862, his self-portrait was added to the hall of painters at the Uffizi Gallery in Florence.